icloud-ecnu/igniter/README.md

 ```
 ### Profiling

-Tips⚠️：

-* The profile gets the parameters configured, and for now it can only be guaranteed to work properly on T4 and V100
-* If you need to use it on other GPUs, you may need to pay attention to the calculation of hardware parameters such as `activetime_2` `activetime_1` `idletime_1`.
+Tips⚠️：The profiler is only tested on T4 and V100 now.
+If you want to use it on other GPUs, you may need to pay attention to the hardware parameters such as activetime_2 , activetime_1 and  idletime_1.

 #### Profiling environment